Payneding/Myblog/content/pages/home.md

-Title: Welcome to My Site
+Title: Welcome
 URL:
 save_as: index.html

-###Thank you for visiting.
+##Thank you for visiting.
 Welcome!

 ###Beautiful Walden